scottTomaszewski/sampleJobDslCI/README.md

 platform releases, but also cdm versions
     * ex: bom is created for all modules on v8.
 See if you can also create separate boms for v8-cdm1.2.3 vs v8-cdm4.5.6
+* Cleanup descriptions to be useful from the pipeline view